facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 If we consider the issues mentioned in our [first workaround](#a-first-workaround), we can see that with this solution we were able to fix them all:

-* ~~we can't define the `variables` as plain `YAML` properties as we did with **Docker Compose**~~ `variables` are now defined as plain `YAML` properties✅
+* ~~We can't define the `variables` as plain `YAML` properties as we did with **Docker Compose**~~ `variables` are now defined as plain `YAML` properties.✅
-* ~~we still need to define a shared `variable` for each `service` at `job` level, meaning that `company-2-mock` can do `echo $COMPANY_1_ENVIRONMENT` and retrieve all the values for the other **mock server**, thus breaking the isolation between `services`~~ `variables` are now defined on a `service` basis, thus they're not shared anymore✅
+* ~~We still need to define a shared `variable` for each `service` at `job` level, meaning that `company-2-mock` can do `echo $COMPANY_1_ENVIRONMENT` and retrieve all the values for the other **mock server**, thus breaking the isolation between `services`~~ `variables` are now defined on a `service` basis, thus they're not shared anymore.✅
-* ~~we need to manually add the original **Docker** `command` at the end of our overriden one, meaning that we need to keep it updated in case the base **Docker** image changes~~ we don't need to override the `entrypoint` and `command` for the `service` **Docker** image✅
+* ~~We need to manually add the original **Docker** `command` at the end of our overriden one, meaning that we need to keep it updated in case the base **Docker** image changes~~ we don't need to override the `entrypoint` and `command` for the `service` **Docker** image.✅

 # Conclusions

-The goal of this post has been to show how an issue in everyday activities, coupled with a winning **opensource** culture, can be turned into an opportunity to grow up as a professional and to become a contributor to one of the world's biggest **DevOps** platforms.
-Usually we're somehow "limited" by our tooling when it comes to issues, and this means that we're kind of forced to find "hacky" workarounds to overcome them.
-By relying on widely supported **opensource** software, however, not only we can easily find a better solution to our problems, but we also have the chance to become part of the movement that enables our everyday tasks as IT professionals.
+The goal of this post was to show how a problem in daily tasks, coupled with a winning **opensource** culture, can be turned into an opportunity to grow as a professional and become a contributor to one of the largest **DevOps** platforms in the world.
+We're usually somehow "limited" by our tools when it comes to problems, and that means we're somehow forced to find "hacky" workarounds to overcome them.
+However, by relying on widely supported **opensource** software, not only can we easily find a better solution to our problems, but we also have the opportunity to become part of the movement that enables our daily tasks as IT professionals.

 (finally, as a side note, being a **GitLab** contributor has some small perks too!)